Failover and Failback for CDP

 - Undo failover

-When you undo failover, you switch back to the original VM and discard all changes made to the VM replica while it was running.
-You can use the undo failover scenario if you have failed over to the VM replica for testing and troubleshooting purposes, and you do not need to synchronize the original VM state with the current state of the replica.
+When you undo failover, you switch back to the source VM and discard all changes made to the replica while it was running.
+You can use the undo failover scenario if you have failed over to the replica for testing and troubleshooting purposes, and you do not need to synchronize the source VM state with the current state of the replica.

 For more information on how failover undo is performed, see Failover Undo.